Metre Convention: New SI

 After 1960, when the definition of the metre was linked to a particular wavelength of light rather than the international prototype of the metre, the only unit of measure that remained dependent on a particular artefact was the kilogram.
 Over the years, small drifts which could be as high as 20 × 10^{−9} kilograms per annum in the mass of the international prototype of the kilogram were detected.
 At the 21st meeting of the CGPM (1999), national laboratories were urged to investigate ways of breaking the link between the kilogram and a specific artefact.

 Independently of this drift having been identified, the Avogadro project and development of the Kibble (or watt) balance promised methods of indirectly measuring mass with a very high precision.
 These projects provided tools that enabled alternative means of redefining the kilogram.

 A report published in 2007 by the Consultative Committee for Thermometry to the CIPM noted that their definition of temperature had proved to be unsatisfactory for temperatures below 20 K and for temperatures above 1300 K. The committee was of the view that the Boltzmann constant provided a better basis for temperature measurement than did the triple point of water, as it overcame these difficulties.

 Over the next few years the support for natural constants grew and details were clarified, until in November 2018, the 26th General Conference on Weights and Measures voted unanimously in favour of revised definitions of the SI base units.
-The 2019 redefinition of the SI base units came into force on the 144th anniversary of the convention, 20 May 2019.
+The 2019 revision of the SI came into force on the 144th anniversary of the convention, 20 May 2019.